monday-sun/humans.build.software/src/content/blog/mondays-weekly-notes-april-14-2025.md

 - 📄 [`memory_bank.mdc`](/assets/files/2025-04-14/memory_bank.mdc)
   This defines how Cursor treats memory.
 It assumes total amnesia between sessions and reads the memory bank files on every task.
 The structure is layered — project briefs, system patterns, current focus — and acts as the persistent state for the project.
   Cursor reads from this when initializing, and I can trigger updates with `update memory bank`.
   **Pros:** Gives Cursor continuity.
-I don’t have to restate context every time.
+I don't have to restate context every time.
 Especially powerful for long-form or paused work.
   **Cons:** Not ideal for teams and it's weird to maintain docs just for the LLM to use.
   **Source:** [reddit post](https://www.reddit.com/r/cursor/comments/1jqvqjx/thanks_to_the_memory_system_post_productivity/)